-6 NZ MEDIA FUND: MŌ NGĂ MAHINGA WHAIHUA PERFORMANCE INFORMATION: THE NZ MEDIA FUND
+PERFORMANCE INFORMATION: NZ MEDIA FUND

-The targets and budgets on the following page show how we intend to invest our funding and measure our progress.
+The targets and budgets below show how we intend to invest our funding and measure our progress.

 We continue to work on developing ways to measure the cultural impact of our work on New Zealanders.